jakeepia/Accenture-Stock/README.md

 ## Project Description:
 Uncovering the Insights Within Accenture's Financial Tapestry

 With my thorough data analysis project, which covers the stock history over the last three years (2019, 2020, 2021), take a fascinating trip through Accenture's financial story.
-Our dataset, sourced from Kaggle, provides investors, analysts, and enthusiasts with a nuanced perspective by revealing the finer points of Accenture's market performance.
+Our dataset, sourced from Kaggle, provides investors, analysts, and enthusiasts with a nuanced perspective by revealing the finer points of Accenture's market performance. <br>
+The dataset(CSV file) for this analysis is attached and the workspace used is Power BI

 ## Key Highlights:
 ### Visualizing Market Dynamics: